va-big-data-genomics/general-practices/jupyter-on-gcp.md

   * Are lines of commented out code needed?
   * Is every step necessary?
 * When generating dataframes/tables, display a small section of the output so users can see what the data looks like.
+* Each code cell should perform a single operation.
+Split compound operations into separate cells.
+This will make your notebook
+  * More flexible to use
+  * Easier to debug
+  * More robust

 ## When running a notebook
 * Make sure that all dependencies are installed.